GA-CyberWorkforceAcademy/GTA-Labs/xsite.md

 -   Links to this lab manual will be displayed if you wish to view the prompt from within your VM

+ **If a network error occurs during a lab, stop the lab using 'stoplab' and enter 'docker network prune' in the terminal.
+Restart the lab with 'labtainer $labname'.

 Scenario
 ===============